Non-compact Riemann surfaces are equilaterally triangulable: Introduction

 \begin{cor} Every Riemann surface is a branched cover of the sphere with only finitely many branched values. \end{cor} \begin{remark}[Remark 1] Gunning and Narasimhan~\cite{gunningnarasimhan} proved that every open Riemann surface $X$ admits a holomorphic immersion into the complex plane.
-That is, there is a holomorphic mapping $f\colon X\to\C$ which is a local homeomorphism.
+That is, there exists a holomorphic mapping $f\colon X\to\C$ which is a local homeomorphism.
 However, this function cannot be a covering map if $X\neq \C$; so the inverse $f^{-1}$ necessarily has some, and potentially infinitely many, transcendental singularities in $\C$.
-In particular, such $f$ is not a branched cover. \end{remark} \begin{remark}[Remark 2] The moduli space of Riemann surfaces of genus $g$ has complex dimension $3g-3$.
+In particular, such $f$ is not a branched covering. \end{remark} \begin{remark}[Remark 2] For a general compact Riemann surface $X$ of genus $g\geq 2$, the minimal number of branched values required in the theorem is $3g$.
+Indeed, the moduli space of $X$ has complex dimension $3g-3$.
 The subset consisting of those surfaces for which there is a branched cover branched over only $B\geq 3$ values is a countable union of submanifolds of dimension at most $B-3$.
-Thus, for a general surface $X$ of genus $g$, the number of branched values in Corollary~\ref{cor:branchedcover} is at least $B=3g$.
-(By the Riemann-Roch theorem, there is a function $X\to\Ch$ having a single pole of degree at most $g+1$, and by the Riemann-Hurwitz formula this function has at most $3g$ other critical values.
-So $B=3g+1$ suffices.)
-On the other hand, for non-compact $X$ Theorem~\ref{thm:belyi} shows that $B=3$ always suffices. \end{remark} Theorems \ref{thm:triangulation} and~\ref{thm:belyi} may seem surprising since the function $f$ is determined by an underlying equilateral triangulation, which is determined by an infinite graph on the surface, a discrete and non-flexible object.
+Thus, for a general surface $X$, the number of branched values in Corollary~\ref{cor:branchedcover} is at least $B=3g$.
+On the other hand, if $X$ is any surface of genus $g$, and $P$ is a Weierstrass point of $X$, then there is a function $f\colon X\to\Ch$ having a single pole at $P$ of degree at most $g$.
+By the Riemann--Hurwitz formula, $f$ has at most $3g-1$ finite critical values, and hence $3g$ critical values in total.
+(We thank Alex Eremenko for pointing out this argument.)
+For $g=1$, the moduli space is one-dimensional, so we need at least $B=4$ critical values in general; this is achieved by the Weierstrass $\wp$-function.
+On the other hand, Theorem~\ref{thm:belyi} shows that $B=3$ always suffices for \emph{non-compact} $X$. \end{remark} Theorems \ref{thm:triangulation} and~\ref{thm:belyi} may seem surprising since the function $f$ is determined by an underlying equilateral triangulation, which is described by an infinite abstract graph on the surface, a discrete and non-flexible object.
 In contrast, Riemann surfaces are parameterised by complex manifolds, so the triangulation in Theorem~\ref{thm:triangulation} and the Belyi function $f$ in Theorem~\ref{thm:belyi} cannot depend continuously on $X$ as it varies in a given moduli space.
 A similar phenomenon appears in the setting of \emph{circle packings}: Every non-compact Riemann surface of finite conformal type (see Section~\ref{sec:belyibackground}) can be filled by a circle packing \cite{noncompactpackings}.
 Here a circle packing is a locally finite collection of circles whose tangency graph is a triangulation, and again this tangency graph completely determines the surface.
 However, despite the similarity of statements, the techniques used in \cite{noncompactpackings} have no obvious counterpart in the setting of equilateral surfaces.
 Indeed, \cite[Section~3]{noncompactpackings} discusses how one may modify an existing partial packing to a full packing by replacing only one of the circles by another chain of circles.
 On the other hand, an equilateral triangulation is uniquely determined by any one of its triangles; see Remark~\ref{rmk:rigidity}.